Join artists, photographers and researchers for our annual conference focusing on cities and urban spaces

 This two-day conference explores the complex and dynamic evolution of the history of women in photography, from early commercial practices, to the impact of World War II on women and their work, to reframing the role of the archive.

-Considering both national and international discussions about women in the history of photography, this event presents some Read More
+Considering both national and international discussions about women in the history of photography, this event Read More